michaelplesser/CERN_Co-op/README.md

 Run as: "python AutoHadd.py /path/to/files (frequency) (temperature)"

+# templateSubmitter.py:
+Made to make template creation more convenient.
+Get Simone Pigazzini's H4Analysis repo, and put this file under 'H4Analysis/scripts'.

+Run as: "python scripts/templateSubmitter.py (frequency) (temperature) (runs_and_positions.list) {-c (channels) <--optional}" See the in-code comments for more info on formatting

 # ViceTools:
 Tools for controlling vice boards for testing VFE and FE components and ECAL data streams.